r-leyshon/ptspotter/README.md

 ## To do

+* include a seq_file_ops hash argument to create hashes for filenames from the off.
 * adj_file_nos is currently failing unit test.
 Losing first file.
 Resolve.
 * seq_file_ops avoids overwriting existing files.
 But if the files are named, additional numbered scripts are introduced which would cause conflict in